 2.7) Use a Monopod or a Tripod

 And last, but not least, try using a monopod or a tripod that will really help with keeping your gear still.
 A monopod is helpful in some situations, but I personally prefer using a tripod for most of my low-light photography.
-With a tripod, you could set your ISO to the lowest number to decrease the amount of noise and shoot at very slow shutter speeds.
-Obviously, slow shutter speeds mean that you would get a lot of motion blur in your images, but in some cases it is not a problem and sometimes it even looks cool!
+With a tripod, you could set your ISO to the lowest number to decrease noise, increase dynamic range and shoot at very slow shutter speeds.
+Obviously, slow shutter speeds could translate to motion blur of your subjects in your images, but in some cases it is not a problem and sometimes it even looks cool!
 Make sure to use a sturdy tripod, not one of those cheap plastic ones.
 See our guide on how to choose a tripod for more information.

 3) Low-Light Photography: Dark Conditions